smarizvi110/bump-off/README.md

 ## Permissions

+Below are the permissions required by this extension.
+You can also view our detailed privacy policy by referring to the [PRIVACY](PRIVACY.md) file.

 - **Storage**: Used to store the user's settings (e.g., enable/disable status, and visibility options).
 - **Host permissions**: The extension needs access to `facebook.com` to hide comments.